Keaft/the-pathfinders-lethal-company-modpack/README.md

 #### Known issue(s):
 - EXP going down.
 This occurs when you lose a value of scrap from your ship (keys, stop signs, shotguns, or any other scrap) greater than what you gain.
 This is a vanilla bug in which scrapCollectedInLevel is divided by totalScrapValueInLevel resulting in a negative value.
 Or so it seems :)
-- Inable to route to the company.
-AutoCompanyBuilding is installed specifically to bandaid this.